outbrain/GomJabbar/docs/about.md

 After each chaos drill we conduct a quick take-in session for each of the triggered failures, and investigate whether the system handled the failure case correctly, whether we installed a proper alerting strategy, and whether the team knew how to handle, and how to investigate the issue.
-These take-ins lead to super valuable inputs, which we probably wouldn't collect any other way.
+These take-ins lead to super valuable inputs, which we probably would'nt collect any other way.

 ### How did we kick this off?